miberss/mib_lib/README.md

 This is a Skript library, so any performance impact will be *negligible*.
 The **real** performance bottlenecks in Skript projects usually come from how systems are implemented, not from libraries like this.
-Every module in batterieSk has been carefully designed with both readability and efficiency in mind.
+Every module in mib_lib has been carefully designed with both readability and efficiency in mind.

 ---